cocrs/3DCV_final_project/README.md

 ##### We encountered some problems and we write at bellow.
 Panoptic:
 While downloading Panoptic using the script from [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox), it is normal to see that some links are not available, and that does not affect the following processes.
-(Notice: the required image format in multiperson is png, so please specify `./scripts/extractAll.sh [sequence] png` while extracting frames using panoptic-toolbox.)
+(Notice: the required image format in multiperson is png, so please specify `./scripts/extractAll.sh [sequence] png` while extracting frames using panoptic-toolbox)
 We were unable to use the preprocess code multiperson provided.
 We adjusted it ([adjusted code]()) to only extract the frames they need and use their processed annotation files to evaluate.

 MPI-INF-3DHP: